 option will force the execution of the refresh handler even if the element is not visible on screen.

-In the next example, a default component context is created using the z-load="default" attribute on the container div
+In the next example, a component context with id form-test

 handlers and other component features inside its view.